 In this paper, we have comprehensively studied the CME deflections in the corona in both latitudinal and longitudinal directions for ten CME events viewed by the STEREO twin spacecraft.
-The data and the method we used will be introduced in the next section.
-In Section 3, four cases will be selected to show different types of deflections, in which their 3-D trajectories and a comparison between the deflections and the magnetic energy density distributions will be presented.
-In Section 4, statistical studies on the deflection and its correlation with the magnetic energy density will be presented.
-Finally, we will give the conclusions and make some discussion in Section 5.
+The data and the method we used are introduced in the next section.
+In Section 3, four cases are selected to show different types of deflections, in which their 3-D trajectories and the comparisons between the deflections are presented.
+In Section 4, preliminarily statistical results of the deflection and its correlation with the magnetic energy density are obtained.
+Finally, we give the conclusions and make some discussions in Section 5.